Luke Morley: Solo career

 Morley released his first solo album, El Gringo Retro, in 2001.
 Tales from the Blue Room, which was recorded during the COVID-19 lockdowns, followed in 2023.
 Morley played all of the instruments except drums on the album, and is due to tour in January 2024 to promote the album.

 Morley confirmed in a Facebook post in October 2024 that he is working on his third solo album.

 The first single from the new album was released on the 21 February 2025, titled Walking on Water, with the album of the same name to be released later in the year together with a tour to promote the same.

 The Quireboys

 In November 2023 it was announced that Morley had recorded an album with the Quireboys, and would tour in 2024 to promote the album.

+Spike confirmed in a facebook post in June 2026 that Luke and himself were working on the next Quireboys album, with the first single due out in October ahead of the tour in November.

 Personal life

-Morley is married to Tara, who works in the film industry, but they do not have children.
+Morley is married to Tara, who works in the film industry, and they do not have children.